jineetm/IllumioAssessment/README.md

 110,tcp,1
 ```

-3) Error Handling
+### 3) Error Handling
-a) Missing or Empty Lookup Table: If the lookup_table.csv is missing or empty, the script automatically generates a sample lookup table with common ports and protocols.
+- Missing or Empty Lookup Table: If the lookup_table.csv is missing or empty, the script automatically generates a sample lookup table with common ports and protocols.
-b) File Not Found: If the flow log file or lookup table file is not found, an appropriate error message will be displayed.
+-  File Not Found: If the flow log file or lookup table file is not found, an appropriate error message will be displayed.
-c) Incorrect Lookup Table Format: The script expects the lookup table to contain three columns: dstport, protocol, and tag.
+-   Incorrect Lookup Table Format: The script expects the lookup table to contain three columns: dstport, protocol, and tag.
 If these are missing, an error will be reported.

 License